 - Creating a project plan

-- Leading and managing the project team
+- Leading and managing

 - Management of deliverables according to the project plan

 - Giving updates on the progress of the project to the upper management